-Before you start with your enrolment, we highly recommend that you watch the Bachelor of Laws (LLBHons) induction session below to learn more about studying at the ANU College of Law.
-The induction session covers everything from the support services available to you, student associations, key dates, and of course the recommended study plan of your degree.
+Before you start with your enrolment, we highly recommend that you watch the induction session below to learn more about studying at the ANU College of Law.
+The induction session covers everything from the support services available to you, student associations, key dates, and of course the recomended study plan of your degree.

 Documentation to compliment your induction session